Everest Base Camp Trek

 Duration: 7-8 hours trek

-Today you embark on a hike to the highest point of the Everest Base Camp Trek, Kala Patthar.
-The hike starts very early in the morning, allowing you to witness a breathtaking sunrise over the majestic mountains.
+Today, you embark on a hike to Kala Patthar, the highest point of the Everest Base Camp Trek.
+The hike starts early in the morning, allowing you to witness a breathtaking sunrise over the majestic mountains.

 Kala Patthar is an excellent vantage point, offering incredible views of Lhotse, Nuptse, Pumori, and Mount Everest.
 Embrace every moment of joy and the sensational feelings that come with being in the presence of these giant peaks.

-After spending quality time soaking in the views, you'll descend back to Gorak Shep for a brief rest and breakfast.
+After spending quality time soaking in the views, you'll return to Gorak Shep for a brief rest and breakfast.
 From there, you resume our trek, following the route down to the village of Pheriche.

 Altitude: Namche Bazaar (3,440 m)